Tencent/omi/README.md

 - Merge [**Web Components**](https://developers.google.com/web/fundamentals/web-components/) and [**JSX**](https://reactjs.org/docs/introducing-jsx.html)  into one framework.
 - Built in observe feature (No need to call `this.update()`).
 - Web Components can also be a data-driven view, **`UI = fn(data)`**.
-- JSX is the best development experience (code intelligent completion and tip) UI Expression with least [grammatical noise](https://github.com/facebook/jsx#why-not-template-literals).
+- JSX is the best development experience (code intelligent completion and tip) UI Expression with least [grammatical noise](https://github.com/facebook/jsx#why-not-template-literals) and it's turing complete(template engine is not).
 - The original **Path Updating** system.
 Proxy-based automatic **accurate** update, **low power consumption**, high degree of freedom, excellent performance, easy integration of `requestIdleCallback`
 - Say goodbye to `this.update` method when using **store system**!
 It will automatically update UI partially when data is changed.
 - Look at [Facebook React vs Web Components](https://softwareengineering.stackexchange.com/questions/225400/pros-and-cons-of-facebooks-react-vs-web-components-polymer)，Omi **combines their advantages** and gives developers the **freedom to choose the way they like**.